raravi/amithraravi2.com/_posts/2018-09-26-ios-12-screen-time.md

 * **Always Allowed**: Calls, Messages, and other important stuff that you want to wake up for :)
 * **Content & Privacy Restrictions**: For those pesky apps that try to get into your kids’ phone!

 It’s one thing to have the options, and another to know what to do with them.
-Each of us have to realize the importance of **Screen Off Time**.
-If we utilize each option cleverly, then we can reduce our daily usage to ‘what’s required’ only. **Downtime** can be a set time of the day.
+Each of us have to realise the importance of **Screen Off Time**.
+If we utilise each option cleverly, then we can reduce our daily usage to ‘what’s required’ only. **Downtime** can be a set time of the day.
 Say dinner time with family, so that we make it a habit to eat together. **App Limits** can curb your time spent on Instagram, drooling over others travel diaries.

 ### WHAT PEOPLE SAY